 There's something about a perfect poached pear that just makes your taste buds tingle.
 Whether you enjoy it on its own or as part of a dessert, poaching pears is a delicious way to prepare them.
 In this post, we'll guide you through the process of poaching pears perfectly each and every time.
 So whether you're looking for a simple dessert or an elegant treat, poaching pears is the perfect way to go!

-For an elegant, light and impressive-looking dessert, try this recipe for poached pears.
+For an elegant, light and impressive-looking dessert, try this recipe for perfect poached pear.
 Since you can poach pears at any stage of ripeness, this is a great recipe for every season!
 Just make sure that you poach the pear for a few extra minutes if it is unripe.
-For a more decadent treat, try reducing the cooking liquid to a syrup and spooning it over the pear just before serving!
+For a more decadent treat, try reducing the cooking liquid to a syrup and spooning it over the pear just before serving

 Recipe courtesy of The Natural Gourmet

 Makes: 2 servings

 - 3 to 4 whole cloves